MonashSmartStructures/ospgrillage/docs/source/rst/Examples.rst

     simple_grid.add_load_case(points_case)

-Adding Compound load, but this time defining Compound loads in Local coordinates
+Adding Compound load, but this time defining Compound loads in Local coordinates then setting the local coordinate system of compound load to global of grillage.

 .. code-block:: python